smash-transport/smash-vhlle-hybrid/docs/user/scans_syntax.md

 In order to properly run the hybrid handler in `prepare-scan` mode, the configuration file must be properly created and fulfil few additional constraints.

 !!! danger "Do not forget to declare scan parameters as such!"
-    Each parameter which must be scanned has to be declared so by using the `Scan_parameters` key in the corresponding stage section.
+    Each parameter which must be scanned has to be declared so by using the `Scan_parameters` key in the corresponding stage section [:material-arrow-right-box: key description](configuration_file.md#scan-parameters).
     **If a parameter is not declared to be scanned** and is specified as a scan in the `Software_keys` section, this will probably not be caught by the hybrid handler and **the produced configurations are likely to be wrong**.

 !!! warning "Scanning only numerical parameters is possible"